-- 1. A completed Warner Pacific College International Student Application for Admission. - 2.
+- 1. A completed Warner Pacific University application for admission, which includes a Community Agreement. - 2.
 A \$25.00 non-refundable application fee. - 3.
-A signed Community Agreement. - 4.
+A personal statement (short essay). - 4.
 An official secondary school transcript sent directly from the school or test scores from the General Educational Development Test (GED) are required of all applicants to the freshman class and transfer students who have earned fewer than 12 semester college credits. - 5.
 An official transcript of all college and university grades and coursework.
 All coursework completed outside of the United States should be sent directly from the institution to World Education Service.
-Warner Pacific College requires the use of the following international credential evaluation service for coursework completed outside of the United States:
+Warner Pacific University requires the use of the following international credential evaluation service for coursework completed outside of the United States:

-World Education Services, Inc. (WES) Bowling Green Station, PO Box 5087, New York, NY 10274-5087 Telephone: 415-677-9378
+World Education Services, Inc. (WES)

+Bowling Green Station, PO Box 5087, New York, NY 10274-5087

+Telephone: 415-677-9378